BigglesZX/django-admin-thumbnails/README.md

 ## Usage

-The app adds fields to your `ModelAdmin` class; one for each thumbnail you want to display.
+The app adds fields to your `ModelAdmin` or `*Inline` class; one for each thumbnail you want to display.
 These are appended to the class's `readonly_fields` tuple (unless you specify otherwise) so they will be displayed at the bottom of your admin form, or you can include them by name in your `fieldsets` or `list_display` definitions.

 `django-admin-thumbnails` will handle `ImageField`, `FileField` (so you can use SVG, for example) and (if `easy_thumbnails` is installed) `ThumbnailerImageField`.
 In the latter case a thumbnail alias will be used, which you can specify in settings.

-To create an admin thumbnail field, decorate your `ModelAdmin` class and optionally specify what to do with the newly created field.
+To create an admin thumbnail field, decorate your `ModelAdmin` or `*Inline` class and optionally specify what to do with the newly created field.

 Assuming a model like the following: